TheMightyGit/rssole/README.md

 ## Key Dependencies

 I haven't had to implement anything actually difficult, I just do a bit of plumbing.
 All the difficult stuff has been done for me by these projects...

 - github.com/mmcdole/gofeed - for reading all sorts of RSS formats.
 - github.com/andybalholm/cascadia - for css selectors during website scrapes.
+- github.com/JohannesKaufmann/html-to-markdown/v2 to convert HTML into Markdown (thus sanitizing and simplifying it).
+- github.com/gomarkdown/markdown to render content markdown back to HTML.
 - github.com/k3a/html2text - for making a plain text summary of html.
-- HTMX - for the javascript framework (a b/e engineers delight).
+- HTMX - for the javascript anti-framework (and a backend engineers delight).
-- Bootstrap 5 - for HTML niceness because I know it slightly better than the alternatives.
+- Bootstrap 5 - for HTML niceness simply because I know it slightly better than the alternatives.